BattlesnakeOfficial/docs/docs/guides/customizations.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-description: Options for personalizing your Battlesnake's appearance
+description: Options for customizing your Battlesnake's appearance
 ---

 # Customizations